 Regenerative Treatment Options

 Shoulder pain at night can be debilitating.
 Common causes include tendonitis, bursitis, osteoarthritis, shoulder impingement syndrome, and referred pain from the neck.
 Possible explanations why this occurs or is aggravated at night include prolonged periods in a static position with additional pressure applied to the shoulder tendons and bursae.
 The best treatment for shoulder pain at night involves identifying the underlying problem.
 Then therapy can be focused on correcting the area of damage or irritation.
 Conservative therapy when appropriate is the first-line therapy.
 Steroids injections should be avoided as they are toxic.
-PRP and stem cells are effective, non-surgical options in the treatment of shoulder pain at night.
+PRP and BMC are effective, non-surgical options in the treatment of shoulder pain at night.
 Most importantly shoulder pain at night is an indication that something is wrong and action is required.
 If left untreated most small problems tend to get larger.

 If your shoulder keeps talking to you at night, and or if you are awakened regularly when you roll over at night, please schedule a telemedicine consultation from the comfort of your home or backyard.
 Speak with a board-certified, fellowship-trained physician who will provide you with a diagnosis and the appropriate regenerative treatment options.
 Stop suffering and start living by calling today!

 7.Consigliere P, Haddo O, Levy O, Sforza G. Subacromial impingement syndrome: management challenges.
 Orthop Res Rev. 2018;10:83-91.
 Published 2018 Oct 23. doi:10.2147/ORR.S157864